gowikel/barista/README.md

 ## License

-This project is licensed under the Unlicense - see the LICENSE file for details.
+This project is licensed under the Unlicense - see the [UNLICENSE](UNLICENSE) file for details.